google/zetasql/docs/functions-and-operators.md

         </p>
         <p>
           For <code>TO_JSON</code>, a field is
-          inluded in the output string and any duplicates of this field are omitted.
+          included in the output string and any duplicates of this field are omitted.
           For <code>TO_JSON_STRING</code>,
           a field and any duplicates of this field are included in the output string.
         </p>
         <p>
           Anonymous fields are represented with <code>""</code>.
-If a field is a non-empty array or object, elements/fields are indented to the appropriate level.
         </p>
         <p>
           Invalid UTF-8 field names might result in unparseable JSON.
 String